Lead Vocals / Guitar / Clarinet: Aidan Ward

 Members Aidan, Ben, Derek, and Taylor met in Santa Cruz playing in a variety of high energy funk, surf, swing, and rock bands.
 The four moved to the Bay Area and formed a band called Bear Lincoln with the sole purpose of finding and honing a new sound and working as hard as possible to get that sound out.
 The ethos was built on constantly playing shows, performing anyplace that would have them.
 Averaging a show a week for the first 2 years (2013-2014), the band became incredibly tight, and incredibly tired.
 They played shows at The Independent and Noise Pop and toured Southern California twice, and they have shared the stage with eclectic powerhouses Dengue Fever and Battlehooch.

-During this period, while visiting a farm in Pescadero, CA, a goat spoke to singer Aidan Ward and told him, “You are Van Goat”.
+While visiting a farm in Pescadero, CA, a goat spoke to singer Aidan Ward and told him, “You are Van Goat”.
 And they were.
-With their new single ‘So’, and forthcoming EP, the band has found their genre-bending, high energy sound that is not to be missed.
+With their new single ‘So’, and EP 'So Far No Good,' the band has found their genre-bending, high energy sound that is not to be missed.